briandipalma/flux-for-components/README.md

 that this isn't meant to be the one true way to build all components.

 * For simple to medium complexity components pure React might suffice.
-Components where data flows downward through a parent component and there is low need for upward communication between components.
+Components where data flows downward and there is low need for upward communication between components.
 * With medium to high complexity components you should start using Flux.
 This is where events need to be passed back up the component hierarchy or there is a lot of computed state.

-The chosen approach should be as complex as required and no more complex, and sometimes it turns out that singletons are too simple.
+The chosen approach should be as simple as required and no more simple, sometimes it turns out that singletons are too simple.